mnemnion/JLpeg.jl/Plans.md

 While we do this, we make an `IdDict` of each value's index in our Vector.

-Now we have the information we need to provide labels, so we go through and append all the relevant opcodes to the `.code` `IVector` we're building.
+Now we have the information we need to provide labels, so we go through and append all the relevant instructions to the `.code` `IVector` we're building.

+#### It worked

+Got a bit of cleaning up to do and then we're golden.

+#### MultiSet Checklist

+This calls for a certain order of operations!

+- [#]  Add a bunch more MultiSet tests (emoji in particular)
+  - [ ]  Add **moar** Set tests!
+- [X]  Refactor `.final` field into `.l` labeled jump
+- [X]  Add `IByteInst`, refactor `IMultiSet` for new bytecode
+- [ ]  Handle PChoice consolidation
+  - [ ]  Make PRange and PSet store in consistent format (Vector[AbstractChar]), although
+         the hard fact is that there's nothing "abstract" about the chars in JLpeg and I may as well make that official.
+These Vectors should be created at the time that the Pattern is created, so that:
+  - [ ]  PChoice should have the option to be a PSet container, if it sees PRange, PSet, PChar, it just adds these.
+For that matter, we can specialize these to automagically consolidate using `|`, that's better actually.
+  - [ ]  PNot can make a complement of a simple PSet, but a MultiSet needs to use FailTwice.
+  - [ ]  Compile time doesn't matter nearly so much as VM time, but it's still nice to avoid extra allocation, especially for something like ".val" fields which stick around forever.
+So we could make PSet store a `Vector{Option{Char,Pair{Char,Char}}}`, get rid of separate PRange which only complicates the code, and JIT the bitvector in prefix!, apply the byte, and call it golden.

 #### Consolidating PChoice